 Common Deployment Issues and Solutions

 1. “Couldn’t Connect to Server.
 Make sure you are using Correct Server Settings”

 You might come across this error on the UI when attempting to log in.
 The most common reasons for this error are:

-- You may notice that after deployment, each date in a loan schedule jumps one day backwards or generally, does not conform to the dates defined by the loan product.
+2. You may notice that after deployment, there are functional feature failures.
+E.g Each date in a loan schedule jumps one day backwards or generally, does not conform to the dates defined by the loan product.